 FY14 has been a year of strong acquisitive growth.
 The results are underpinned by a significantly increased contribution from the Active Lifestyle Estates and Garden Villages portfolios following the acquisition of a further thirteen lifestyle parks and five rental villages during the year.
-Furthermore, ICMT and its subsidiaries formed a tax consolidation group which has allowed unrecognised carried forward and current year tax losses to be recognised, which is the primary driver for the \$6.5m income tax benefit recorded in ICMT.
+Furthermore, ICMT and its subsidiaries formed a tax consolidation group which is the primary driver for the \$6.5m income tax benefit recorded in ICMT.